 The course duration for TWSTC remains the same.
-However due to the delivery method, the course may be spilt it into two sessions.
+However, due to the delivery method, the course may be spilt into two sessions.
 These spilt sessions must be completed over two consecutive days.

-Learners must complete the full course delivery and examination to be eligible for certification.
+Learners must complete the full course to be eligible for certification.